 Developed by two of the pioneers of positive psychology, Martin Seligman and Christopher Peterson, the Character Strengths and Virtues framework is like a table of elements for the human character.
 You can have a look at the table below to get a sense of the system.

 The thing about character is that it's not a fixed state.
 We can develop our strengths through deliberate practice.

 Inspired by Tiffany Shlain's Science of Character short film and resources, I have been focusing on a particular character strength every week for the past three months.
 Practices for this have included identifying the focus value for the week (for example, Integrity), and then keeping a daily journal about how well I’ve faired in practicing that value.

 I have found this tremendously enlightening and inspiring.
 It’s something I’d like to continue, and to share with others.
 If you would like to join me, here’s the process.

-Take the character strengths survey, and identify your character strengths
+Identify: Take the character strengths survey to identify your strengths

 Practice!
 Start every day for the coming 7 days with a reflection on the practice of your value.
 You can journal about it (like I do), meditate on it, draw it, photograph it, paint it - whatever works for you.

 Share the love.
 If you enjoy and get value from this exercise, induct someone else into the #characterscience movement.
 You’re welcome to forward them this post:)